 Bert Lade’s Fitness Club.
 (1944-45) held at Cranleigh School Gym.
 Phil is on the top row, 4th from the Right.

 Top Row – Murry Hook.
-Unknown??
+Brian Adams.
 Jack Vodden.
 Lewis Tuter.
 Bert Lade.
 Phil Tilbury.
 Norman Cobb.
 Tony Gravit.
 Peter Trigg.
 Mid Row – Spencer Freemantle.
 Irvin Hook.
 Len Avery.
 Peter Reid.
 Tony Ward.
 Mr Blogg.
 Jim Lea.
 Tony Hughes.
 Alan Ragless.
 Ray Monk.
 Bottom Row – Gerald Burrage.
 Arthur Greatorix.
 Mervin Hughes.
 Colin Stonestreet.
 Peter Monk.
 Malcomb Lea.
 Arthur Spicer.

 I was born in Wonersh and brought up in Cranleigh.
 My family moved to 11 Parkhouse Cottages, Ewhurst Road in 1930, where I lived until 1952 when we moved to Parsonage Road.
 The house had 3 bedrooms.
 I had a big family with five sisters and one brother, Mum and dad slept in one bedroom, the girls in another and us two boys in the other.
 My sisters were all older and were out at work by the time I came along so we never really seemed limited for space.